A stratified homotopy hypothesis: Introduction

 \section{Introduction}

 The present work lies in a program whose aim is to fuse manifold topology with $\oo$-category theory.
 The following hypothesis guides our program: a manifold can be encoded as a moduli space for its stratifications.
 The manifold itself is a point-set geometric object, while the moduli space is $\oo$-categorical.
 The first step in our program was taken in work with Hiro Lee Tanaka in \cite{aft1}.
-There, using a key notion of conical smoothness, foundations were laid for a theory of stratified spaces so as to accommodate moduli.
+There, using a key notion of conical smoothness, foundations were laid for a theory of conically smooth stratified spaces so as to accommodate moduli.

-The present work studies the interplay of geometry and homotopy theory of stratified spaces and conically smooth maps among them.
+The present work studies the interplay of geometry and homotopy theory of conically smooth stratified spaces.
 We show that the homotopy theory of conically smooth maps carries a universal property; this property forms a stratified generalization of the homotopy hypothesis put forward by Grothendieck in \cite{groth}, which we now recall.
 To a manifold, one can associate an $\oo$-category whose objects are points of the manifold and whose morphisms are paths between points.
 The homotopy hypothesis asserts that this association is fully faithful: the space of maps between manifolds is homotopy equivalent to the space of functors between associated $\oo$-categories, whatever model for $\oo$-categories one selects.
 The $\oo$-categories this association produces are $\oo$-groupoids: every morphism is an equivalence.

 This association of an $\oo$-groupoid to a manifold has a stratified generalization: the exit-path $\oo$-category of Lurie \cite{HA}.
-As proposed first by MacPherson, from a stratified space $X$ one can define an entity $\exit(X)$ whose objects are points of the space and whose morphisms are those paths whose direction is restricted by the stratification: the paths can exit a stratum into a less deep stratum, but they cannot return.
-We prove that the space of conically smooth maps between stratified spaces is homotopy equivalent to the space of functors between their exit-path $\oo$-categories.
+As proposed first by MacPherson and developed by Treumann \cite{treumann}, from a suitable stratified space $X$ one can define an entity $\exit(X)$ whose objects are points of the space and whose morphisms are those paths whose direction is restricted by the stratification: the paths can exit a stratum into a less deep stratum, but they cannot return.
+We prove that the space of conically smooth maps between conically smooth stratified spaces is homotopy equivalent to the space of functors between their exit-path $\oo$-categories.
 That is, the exit-path functor